 According to the British Journal of Sports Medicine, "Prehabilitation (Prehab) aims to reduce the risk of injury occurrence."
-In other words, Prehab is taking an active approach to injury prevention by addressing problem areas before they develop into a serious, sidelining injury.
+In other words, Prehab is taking an active approach to injury prevention by addressing potential areas at risk prior to an injury occurring.

 Like any new fitness program, it's essential to be adequately assessed by a sport's specific medical practitioner.
 Typically, your first visit should be with a physical therapist, sports chiropractic, or athletic trainer that can adequately assess your current level of function.
 These professionals will walk you through a series of physical tests to evaluate for areas of imbalance or weakness.
 Imbalances in the body can cause overuse injuries or severe injury if left unattended.